dwmclean1/Aircard-Status/README.md

 ## Overview

 I made this simple web interface to show the modems signal quality and to access some settings that are not available through the built-in interface.
 This includes the ability to select specfic LTE frequency bands in order to obtain the fastest connection for your location.
-The modems ip address and port number are stored in a .env file in the base directory and is required for the app to run.
+The modems IP address and port number are stored in a .env file in the base directory and is required for the app to run.
 These can later be changed through the web interface.

 This is intended to be run as a local web server on a device such as a raspberry pi.
-Chrome is recommeded.
+Chrome is recommeded for compatibility.

 Currently I have only tested this with a Netgear AC800s.
 The response parser should be able to handle other models that use the same message formatting but it may be slighty buggy.